bernardnongpoh/Weakest-Precondition-LLVM/README.md

 TODO:
  running the instnamer pass on IR, which will give an explicit name to everything, so we don't need to worry about finding implicit names.

+To compile go to cmake-build-debug

+$cmake ..
+$make

+If Z3 is installed everything will be fine.